ieeeiasvit/ProLang-IAS/README.md

 - If you face any issue or make a mistake in a `pull request`(PR), IAS will help you out.
 - No repetition of programs will be entertained.
 - Make your PR now!

+# Rules

+- The pull request must contain commits you made yourself only and must not be plagiarized.
+- If your PR is marked as spam, it will not be considered for Hacktoberfest.

 ## Do not know how to make a Pull Request?
 ***Follow these steps:***